 I am not complaining – many people live much worse.
 We are trying to help each other if we can.

-Here is what I have heard from the guy (I met his in the cigar club) who was in Kiev (the capital of Ukraine - a part of former USSR) just a month ago.
+Here is what I have heard from the guy (I met him in the cigar club) who was in Kyiv (the capital of Ukraine - a part of the former USSR) just a month ago.
 I am sorry for such the details but the reality of it is mind-blowing.
 When people use the bathroom, they flush the toilet just once a day because the cost of water service is enormous.
 They save money for food.

-Truly, I would give every youngster to read the “The GULAG Archipelago” written by Solzhenitsyn, so they may reconsider their love to socialism as a system.
+Truly, I would give every youngster to read the “The GULAG Archipelago” written by Solzhenitsyn, so they may reconsider their love for socialism as a system.

 I could continue with Cambodia, Cuba, and today’s Venezuela.

 Do we need the men who dream about socialism?

 I worry in which society our grandchildren will live.
 In the one where everything (all aspects of life) is under government control enforced by political correctness with the redistribution of wealth or in the free society that is still based on the Constitution created by our Founding Fathers?

 Many men across the country check their behavior at work to protect themselves in the face of what they consider unreasonable political correctness -- or to simply do the right thing.

 Men are adopting controversial strategies for the #MeToo era and, in the process, making life even harder for women.

 “Women are grasping for ideas on how to deal with it, too, because it is affecting our careers,” said Karen Elinski, president of the Financial Women’s Association and a senior vice president at Wells Fargo & Co.
 “It’s a real loss.”